ArcherTheReal/p2verifier/README.md

 ### Setup

+0. Install dependecies with `pip install -r requirements.txt`
-1. Run verifier.py
+2. Run verifier.py
     - This will make all necessary files for using it
-2. Install mdp under mdp/, so you have mdp/mdp.exe
+3. Install mdp under mdp/, so you have mdp/mdp.exe
-3. Open config.json and look at the options you want to customize
+4. Open config.json and look at the options you want to customize

 ### Usage